Large scale behaviour of 3D continuous phase coexistence models: Identification of the limits

 with $0 < \beta_1 < \beta_2 < \beta_3 < \beta_4$ and $\rho_j > 0$.
 Let $\rho_{j}^{*}$'s be as in \eqref{eq:rho's}.
 Then, we have the following (with all the limiting processes starting with initial data $\phi_{0}$):

-Here, the notations are the same as in Remark \ref{rm:chart}: each \tikz[baseline=-0.1cm] \node [sou] {}; represents a stable OU process, each \tikz[baseline=-0.1cm] \node [nou] {}; represents an unstable OU process, and each green node \tikz[baseline=-0.1cm] \node [root] {}; represents a $\Phi^3_3$.
+Here, the notations are the same as in Remark~\ref{rm:chart}: each \tikz[baseline=-0.1cm] \node [sou] {}; represents a stable OU process, each \tikz[baseline=-0.1cm] \node [nou] {}; represents an unstable OU process, and each green node \tikz[baseline=-0.1cm] \node [root] {}; represents a $\Phi^3_3$.
 Each black node \tikz[baseline=-0.1cm] \node [sou] {}; with two arrows pointing to it indicates that the two limiting OU processes, obtained by shifting the field to the left and to the right, have the same coefficients.
-The numbers next to each dot indicates the scale $\alpha$ at which one observes the corresponding limit. \end{thm} \begin{proof} The key in the proof is to show the convergence of $\lambda_{j}^{(\delta)}$'s as defined in \eqref{eq:noise_coefficients} to the desired limiting values at various choices of $\alpha$ and $h_{\epsilon}$.
+The numbers next to each dot indicates the scale $\alpha$ at which one observes the corresponding limit.

+All the convergences above are convergences in law in $\xX^\eps$, with $T_\star$ (resp. $T_\star^{(\eps)}$) given by the explosion times of the respective processes in $\cC^\eta$ (in the same sense as in Theorem \ref{th:main_asymmetric}). \end{thm} \begin{proof} The key in the proof is to show the convergence of $\lambda_{j}^{(\delta)}$'s as defined in \eqref{eq:noise_coefficients} to the desired limiting values at various choices of $\alpha$ and $h_{\epsilon}$.
 In particular, for the $\Phi^3_3$ limit, the coefficient of the quadratic Wick term is proportional to $B^{\frac{1}{3}}$.
-The details of the proof are very similar to those in Theorem \ref{th:main_asymmetric}, and is straightforward by the expression of the $a_{j}^{(h)}$'s in \eqref{eq:noise_a's}, so we do not repeat them here. \end{proof}
+The details of the proof are very similar to those in Theorem~\ref{th:main_asymmetric}, and is straightforward by the expression of the $a_{j}^{(h)}$'s in \eqref{eq:noise_a's}, so we do not repeat them here. \end{proof}

 \begin{rmk} If any of the $\rho_{j}$'s is negative, it will make $\theta$ further away from the effective critical value $\theta^{*}$ (but close to $0$), and one could only see one stable OU in the limit.
 In fact, by including negative $\rho_{j}$'s, one will fill in the jump of the scale (from $\frac{1}{2}$ to $\frac{2}{3}$) on the right of the figure, and obtain a complete description (in terms of the continuous change of the scale) as the left side of the figure. \end{rmk}